Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Topological recursion for generalised Kontsevich graphs

 (for a non-rational spectral curve, the r.h.s.~is a sum over a symplectic basis of cycles).
-We can therefore move the integration contour of the residue in equation \eqref{eq:proof:tr} around the branchpoints:
+We can therefore move the integration contour of the residue in equation \eqref{eq:proof:tr} around the ramification points: